Carrie Underwood’s CMA Awards Costume Changes Spark Pregnancy Speculation

 But while some were claiming that Underwood’s gowns during the show appeared to be covering up a possible baby bump, the star didn’t seem to shy away from wearing a slightly tighter dress while walking the red carpet with husband Mike Fisher.

-While her stunning off-the-shoulder blue gown skimmed over her stomach, some claimed on social media that it may have inadvertently showed off a possible baby bump.
+While her stunning off-the-shoulder blue gown skimmed over her stomach, some claimed on social media that it might have inadvertently displayed a possible baby bump.

 Underwood hasn’t confirmed or denied all the pregnancy speculation, though this isn’t the first time in recent months that fans have speculated she and husband Mike – who retired as caption of the Nashville Predators earlier this year – could be giving their 2-year-old son a sibling.

-Some claimed she may have been showing off a slight bump while filming promotional videos for the CMA Awards in September, shortly after an appearance at the Grand Ole Opry with Reba McEntire and Dolly Parton also had fans speculating she may be pregnant again.
+Some claimed she may have been showing off a slight bump while filming promotional videos for the CMA Awards in September, shortly after an appearance at the Grand Ole Opry with Reba McEntire and Dolly Parton also had fans speculating she might be pregnant again.

 The star was then spotted at a pumpkin patch with Mike and Isaiah a few weeks later, which once again had social media users claiming she may have been concealing a baby bump.